 - Check the "NLQ" option if you plan to enable Natural Language Querying - since this has a dramatic impact on memory allocations to the "AI" services.

-- For each service, check if you would like elastic scaling.
+- For each relevant service, check if you would like elastic scaling.
 Currently the configuration tool only supports horizontal scaling.
-However, vertical scaling can be employed if preferred.
 For each service with scaling enabled, set the maximum number of pods the system can add when scaling out.

 - Click the NEXT button to see the specific steps needs to deploy the YAML configuration file.
 These steps involve:

 - Deploying "Keda" and "Prometheus" - which are 2 engines for auto scaling containers in Kubernetes